Nawhath/Instana_workshop/part-1/lab-part1.md

   <img alt="image" src="./assets/images/init-complete.png">
 </picture>

-> Note: Please record of the username and password.
+> Note: Please record of the username and password in the [Box](https://ibm.ent.box.com/file/1299903558968).

 If there is a need to re-initialise Instana, you may force a init again.